Baronda: Testimonials for Baronda

-Max Bourke AM (founding CEO of the Australian Heritage Commission): "[Baronda] is not only one of the great (though small) works of one of Australia's great architects of the 20th century, its integration into the landscape set it as a benchmark for that objective.
+Max Bourke (founding CEO of the Australian Heritage Commission): "[Baronda] is not only one of the great (though small) works of one of Australia's great architects of the 20th century, its integration into the landscape set it as a benchmark for that objective.
 Frequently one hears about projects aimed at maximising the integration of design of a building into a specific environment, very rarely is it achieved as well as it is here.
 The structure is not only completely IN the environment it is OF the environment in every sense.
 Its construction using local timbers, processed in the district set it up as an exemplar for ambitions to achieve environmental harmony.
 When the Australian Heritage Commission was being established in the mid-1970s this building was the site of several significant meetings which set the future for that body.
 While architecture or rather buildings should not always seek to "disappear" into an environment this building is and does.
 Today it is so integrated with the Corymbia maculate / Macrozamia communis ecosystem which surrounds it one can almost imagine its "spontaneous" creation.
 I believe this building will come to represent, in itself, the aspirations of the architects of the mid-20th century to achieve "harmony with nature" in a way that few others do."